PRACTICE TERMS AND CONDITIONS

 Ownership of records

-All records and images acquired during the course of clinical investigation and/or treatment shall remain the property of Tower Equine.
+All records and images acquired during the course of clinical investigation and/or treatment shall remain the property of Tower Equine including radiographs and ultrasound scans.
 This accumulated information may be used for the purposes of veterinary education, including publications and presentations.
 Information used for such purposes will be completely anonymised such that no identifying data (client or animal name) will be apparent.

 Confidentiality & Data Protection